-Abrahamic / Middle Eastern Christianity Woman at the Well: A Story of a Loving God How Jesus Shocked the Woman at the Well With His Love and Acceptance Share Flipboard Email Print Gary S Chapman / Getty Images Christianity The Bible Christianity Origins The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism Latter Day Saints View More By Jack Zavada Christianity Expert M.A., English Composition, Illinois State University B.S., English Literature, Illinois State University Jack Zavada is a writer who covers the Bible, theology, and other Christianity topics.
-He is the author "Hope for Hurting Singles: A Christian Guide to Overcoming Life's Challenges." our editorial process Jack Zavada Updated November 07, 2020 The story of the woman at the well is one of the most well known in the Bible; many Christians can easily tell a summary of it.
+Abrahamic / Middle Eastern Christianity The Woman at the Well Bible Story Study Guide Learn how Jesus shocked the woman at the well with his loving acceptance Share Flipboard Email Print Gary S Chapman / Getty Images Christianity The Bible Christianity Origins The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism Latter Day Saints View More By Jack Zavada Christianity Expert M.A., English Composition, Illinois State University B.S., English Literature, Illinois State University Jack Zavada is a writer who covers the Bible, theology, and other Christianity topics.
+He is the author "Hope for Hurting Singles: A Christian Guide to Overcoming Life's Challenges." our editorial process Jack Zavada Updated November 07, 2020 The story of the woman at the well is one of the most well known in the Bible; many Christians can easily give a summary of it.
 On its surface, the story chronicles ethnic prejudice and a woman shunned by her community.
-But take look deeper, and you'll realize it reveals a great deal about Jesus' character.
+But look deeper, and you'll realize it reveals a great deal about Jesus' character.
 Above all, the story, which unfolds in John 4:1-40, suggests that Jesus is a loving and accepting God, and we should follow his example.
-The story begins as Jesus and his disciples travel from Jerusalem in the south to Galilee in the north.
+Question for Reflection The human tendency is to judge others because of stereotypes, customs, or prejudices.
+Jesus treats people as individuals, accepting them with love and compassion.
+Do you dismiss certain people as lost causes, or do you see them as valuable in their own right, worthy of knowing about the gospel?
+Summary of the Story of the Woman at the Well The story begins as Jesus and his disciples are traveling from Jerusalem in the south to Galilee in the north.
 To make their journey shorter, they take the quickest route, through Samaria.
 Tired and thirsty, Jesus sat by Jacob's well while his disciples went to the village of Sychar, roughly a half-mile away, to buy food.
 It was about noon, the hottest part of the day, and a Samaritan woman came to the well at this inconvenient time to draw water.
 During his encounter with the woman at the well, Jesus broke three Jewish customs.
-Firstly, he spoke to her despite the fact that she was a woman.
+First, he spoke to her despite the fact that she was a woman.
 Second, she was a Samaritan woman, and the Jews traditionally despised Samaritans.
+For centuries Jews and Samaritans had rejected each other.
 And, third, he asked her to get him a drink of water, although using her cup or jar would have made him ceremonially unclean.
 Jesus' behavior shocked the woman at the well.
-But as if that weren't enough, he told the woman he could give her "living water" so that she would never thirst again.
-Jesus used the words living water to refer to eternal life, the gift that would satisfy her soul's desire only available through him.
+But as if that weren't enough, he told the woman he could give her "living water" as a gift from God so that she would never thirst again.
+Jesus used the words living water to refer to eternal life, the gift that would satisfy her soul's desire: Jesus replied, "Anyone who drinks this water will soon become thirsty again.
+But those who drink the water I give will never be thirsty again.
+It becomes a fresh, bubbling spring within them, giving them eternal life."
+(John 4:13–14, NLT) This living water was only available through him.
 At first, the Samaritan woman did not fully understand Jesus' meaning.
 Although they had never met before, Jesus revealed that he knew she'd had five husbands and was now living with a man who was not her husband.
-He had her full attention!
-Jesus Reveals Himself to the Woman As Jesus and the woman discussed their views on worship, the woman voiced her belief that the Messiah was coming.
+"Sir," the woman said, "you must be a prophet."
+(John 4:19, NLT) Now Jesus had her full attention!
+Jesus Revealed Himself as God Jesus and the woman discussed their views on worship, and the woman voiced her belief that the Messiah was coming.
 Jesus answered, "I who speak to you am he."
 (John 4:26, ESV) As the woman began to grasp the reality of her encounter with Jesus, the disciples returned.
 They too were shocked to find him speaking to a woman.
 Leaving behind her water jar, the woman returned to town, inviting the people to "Come, see a man who told me all that I ever did."
 (John 4:29, ESV) Meanwhile, Jesus told his disciples the harvest of souls was ready, sown by the prophets, writers of the Old Testament and John the Baptist.
 Excited by what the woman told them, the Samaritans came from Sychar and begged Jesus to stay with them.
 Jesus stayed two days, teaching the Samaritan people about the Kingdom of God.
 When he left, the people told the woman, "... we have heard for ourselves, and we know that this is indeed the savior of the world."
-(John 4:42, ESV) Points of Interest From the Woman at the Well Story To fully grasp the story of the woman at the well, it's important to understand who the Samaritans were--a mixed race people, who had intermarried with the Assyrians centuries before.
+(John 4:42, ESV) Lessons From the Woman at the Well To fully grasp the story of the woman at the well, it's important to understand who the Samaritans were--a mixed-race people, who had intermarried with the Assyrians centuries before.
 They were hated by the Jews because of this cultural mixing and because they had their own version of the Bible and their own temple on Mount Gerizim.
 The Samaritan woman Jesus met faced prejudice from her own community.
 She came to draw water at the hottest part of the day, instead of the usual morning or evening times, because she was shunned and rejected by the other women of the area for her immorality.
 Jesus knew her history but still accepted her and ministered to her.
+When Jesus revealed himself as the Living Water to the woman at the well, his message was strikingly similar to his revelation as the Bread of Life: “I am the bread of life.
+Whoever comes to me will never be hungry again.
+Whoever believes in me will never be thirsty” (John 6:35, NLT).
 By reaching out to the Samaritans, Jesus showed that his mission was to all people, not just the Jews.
 In the book of Acts, after Jesus' ascension into heaven, his apostles carried on his work in Samaria and to the Gentile world.
-Ironically, while the High Priest and Sanhedrin rejected Jesus as the Messiah, the outcast Samaritans recognized him and accepted him for who he truly was, the Lord and savior.
-Question for Reflection Our human tendency is to judge others because of stereotypes, customs, or prejudices.
-Jesus treats people as individuals, accepting them with love and compassion.
-Do you dismiss certain people as lost causes, or do you see them as valuable in their own right, worthy of knowing about the gospel?
+Ironically, while the High Priest and Sanhedrin rejected Jesus as the Messiah, the outcast Samaritans recognized him and accepted him for who he truly was, the Lord and Savior of the world.